Lexus IS vs ES

 Those who want the best possible gas mileage will be drawn to the hybrid Lexus ES 300h, which achieves 43/44 mpg (city/highway) for a combined 44 mpg.

 But even among the standard IS and ES models, the ES is the more fuel efficient car.
-This is mainly down to the fact that FWD vehicles are more economical than RWD and AWD cars.

 The ES 350 achieves a combined 26 mpg, whereas the RWD IS 300 and IS 350 achieve 24 mpg and 23 mpg respectively.
 The AWD IS 300 and IS 350 have a combined 21 mpg.

 While the Lexus ES has dominated the comparison so far, the strength of the Lexus IS lies in its much more fun driving dynamics.
 Let’s not forget that the IS was Lexus’s flagship coupe and convertible before the Lexus RC came into existence in 2015.